 2.14 Since, the unveil of merger bylaws, 55 financial institutions have merged with each other and formed 23 institutions which is a significant achievement for the consolidation of banking sector.
 Finance companies are leading institutions in the merger process in terms of numbers; 23 finance companies accounting 39.7 percent of total finance companies have been reduced from the financial system through the consolidation process.
-Since finance companies have comparatively remained weak in terms of capital adequacy, corporate governance, asset quality and profitability, these institutions.
+Since finance companies have comparatively remained weak in terms of capital adequacy, corporate governance, asset quality and profitability, these institutions are appearing most of the times as forerunner upon the role of merging institutions.
 However, reductions in numbers of "A" and "B" class financial institutions are not as expected.
 Therefore, although, the merger process have supported in reducing the number of BFIs significantly in a short period of time, the objectives of financial stability through the creation of sound, strong and stable banking system in terms of capital and efficiency has not been achieved as expected and it is yet to be materialized.